ssrajputtheboss/collab-code-api/README.md

         - SECRET : secret key for encrypting jwt of users
         - DATABASE_URL :your mongodb database url
     - Building Application
         - Run docker build command if you want to use a containerized application.
-Use Dockerfile for building image with npm build step or use Dockerfile-old(rename to Dockerfile before use) to build image without npm build step.
+Use Dockerfile-mid for building image with npm build step or use Dockerfile-old(rename to Dockerfile before use) to build image without npm build step.
+Use Dockerfile for building minimized image.
             ```bash
             docker build -t your-app-name .
             ```